Art bombing for better mental health and suicide prevention

 An art bomb is a series of art pieces that are displayed for the public in locations that draw mass attention.
 For this project, the art bombs will aim to change perceptions of mental health and suicidality.

-To deliver on this, NWMPHN is working on this new project with Melton and Brimbank City Councils.
+To deliver on this, NWMPHN is working on this new project with Melton, Brimbank and Macedon City Councils.

 NWMPHN is funding and empowering local artists who have lived experience of mental ill health to demonstrate their experience and recovery through art.
 The art will help to bridge gaps between the broader community and people with lived experience of suicidality and mental ill health.

 People will be encouraged to engage with the art through QR codes and online content that explain the art and what it represents.
 The QR codes will also make it easy for people to support the artists, as well as access information about support services and NWMPHN’s suicide prevention work.
-Artwork will be displayed across several highly visible locations in the Melton and Brimbank local government areas.
+Artwork will be displayed across several highly visible locations in the Melton, Brimbank and Macedon local government areas.